nicolasruan/aztec-diamond-tilings/README.md

 Classes
 - Partition(parts):
-    takes as input a non-increasing list of integers and returns the Partition object
+    takes as input a non-increasing list of integers

     methods: